The best PLC Tutorial

 Let me tell you a story, are you sitting comfortably?

-Actually, where PLC’s came from and originated is all part and parcel of the same question.
-To explore and find the answer to this one we have to go way back to the 60’s, the days of free love and flower power.
-This was the time when the humble PLC was invented.
-Way back then, pretty much all industrial (or any other) machines were controlled by something called a relay.
+Actually, where PLCs came from and originated is all part and parcel of the same question.
+To explore and find the answer to this one we have to go way back to the 60’s, (yep! the days of free love and flower power).

 PLC relay four pole change over 24V AC.

-Oh look, here’s a relay!
+Oh look, just by chance here’s a relay!

-Now, no PLC tutorial would be complete which out talking about relays and relay logic!
 A relay is an electrically operated switch with one or more contacts that are operated at the same time when an electrical signal is applied to its coil.
 The coil is an electromagnet which pulls in a hinged metal flapper when operated and mounted on this flapper are the switch contacts.

 This style of control panel gave rise to several problems, as the relays were mechanical they failed often.
 Coil failure and contact wear were difficult to diagnose and replace, also if a circuit change was needed that called for a rewired of all the involved relays.
 A panel with dozens of relays consumed oodles of power.

-Nowadays PLC’s are programmed via a desk computer or laptop, but back then computers weren’t around.
-The programming of these ingenious devices had to be done with something call a handheld programmer.
-These weren’t actually always handheld, some of them would be clipped onto the front of the PLC itself to program the PLC.
+Nowadays PLCs are programmed via a desk computer or laptop, but back then computers weren’t around.
+The programming of these ingenious devices had to be done with something call a hand-held programmer.
+These weren’t actually always hand-held, some of them would be clipped onto the front of the PLC itself to program the PLC.

-PLC Tutorial, Mitsubishi handheld programmer for F series PLC.
+PLC Tutorial, Mitsubishi hand-held programmer for F series PLC.

-Just like this one here, although it's not that old (only about 20 years) it is very rare now and cannot be purchased anymore through the normal channels.
+Just like this one here, although it's not that old (only about 20 years) it is very rare now and cannot be purchased any more through the normal channels.

-This particular programmer is a Mitsubishi F1-20P and to use it you would be entering one relay switch or coil at a time.
+It's immortalized on this PLC tutorial now, this particular programmer is a Mitsubishi F1-20P and to use it you would be entering one relay switch or coil at a time.

 Ok, so what does a Ladder Logic program look like then?